shader-slang/spec/types.md

 Types in Slang do not necessarily prescribe a single <dfn>layout</dfn> in memory.
-The discussion of each type will specify any guarantees about layout it provides; any details of layout not specified here may depend on the target platform, compiler options, and context in which a type is used.
+The discussion of each type will specify any guarantees about [=layout=] it provides; any details of layout not specified here may depend on the target platform, compiler options, and context in which a type is used.

 Void Type {#type.unit}
 ---------